 SHAPE has established outstanding efforts in its procurement of machinery.
 The size of machinery being used at the Paper and Card Recycling Centre is relatively large with mechanical challenges that have involved a wider community effort in setting up.
-People outside of SHAPE with skills and expertise have given time to help with ensuing our equipment meets required functioning standards.
+People outside of SHAPE with skills and expertise have given time to help with ensuring our equipment meets required functioning standards.
+SHAPE has been able to accommodate more trainees due to the Recycling Centre having the equipment to run and make the paper pulp for them to make products.
+Training has been successful in the Netherlands as it has helped us with new product development, techniques in making products out of paper pulp that is more durable.